-Adhere to the College Brand:
+Adhere to the University Brand:

 If you are creating a social media account on behalf of your department or unit, please use official logos and graphics that represent and adhere to brand guidelines.
 This information can be obtained on our website.
-If you have any questions, contact the Social Media Manager.
+If you have any questions, contact the Social Media & PR Manager.